andrewerb/hackerrank-30-days-of-code/README.md

-HackerRank 30 days of Code challenges
+Solutions to HackerRank's 30 Days of Code challenges Good practice exercises!

-Andrew Erb